developer-zebra/developer-zebra-site/src/devicetrackerbasic/2-3/guide/about/index.md

 ##How it works

-The Device Tracker client app registers the device with the server and reports device information based on the defined reporting frequency from the server settings.
+The Device Tracker Basic client app registers the device with the server and reports device information based on the defined reporting frequency from the server settings.
 The Admin uploads a list of friendly names of Access Points within the facility, which identifies the general area or zone where the device is located while connected to the AP.
 From the web portal, the Admin marks the misplaced device "To be found".
-On the associate’s device, the Device Tracker client displays a list of devices to be found.
+On the associate’s device, the Device Tracker Basic client displays a list of devices to be found.
 The associate selects the target device to find from the list and uses the AP friendly name (if configured) to identify the general area where the device is last seen.
 If BLE is enabled, a proximity meter appears indicating how close or far the user is to the misplaced device. <!--"Out of Bluetooth range" message appears if the user walks beyond the distance which the Bluetooth signal can be received from the target device.--> Audio can be played on the target device to further locate it by sound.

 The web portal provides a dashboard for administrators to monitor the status of all tracked devices, identifying any misplaced devices.
 The last known status is provided from devices so action can be taken to prevent lost or misplaced devices.